dishas123/ROTCheck/README.md

 1. Open the application in your browser (`http://localhost:5000`).
 2. Upload an image of a carrot.
 3. The model will classify whether the carrot is suitable for packaging or not.
-4. View the result instantly on the page.
+4. After the classification, you will be asked to confirm if the result was correct.
+You can select whether the classification was correct or not.
+5. The application will learn from your feedback, and over time, its predictions will improve.